ZeusWPI/aichallenge/web/docs/teaser.md

 So, what can you expect?
 There will be a series of codenights where we kindly invite you to exchange strategies with your peers, get some assistance when you are stuck, trash-talk your opponents, or compete in a preliminary tournament to show your strength.
-We will top this off with a grand tournament. where you will see the action unfold before your eyes.
+We will top this off with a grand tournament, where you will see the action unfold before your eyes.
 There will be prizes.